A successful co-op has 3 main ingredients

 Likewise, creating a co-operative retail, such as a grocery store, should take into account not only interest but capacity of the market.
 Sure, people will be interested in having a grocery store, especially if there isn’t one in the community.
 But you still need to ask: can the local market support it?
 What’s it going to cost you to change people’s current habits?
 (Just because you build it doesn’t necessarily mean they will come).

 Asking questions like these, doing a feasibility study, and generating a comprehensive business plan will take some of the risk out of the start-up process.
 But a solid blend of the above three ingredients will help ensure the remaining risk is worth the effort.
-If you need help with any of these ingredients, contact us.
+If you need help with any of these ingredients, or any advice for maintaining a successful co-op, contact us.